 In addition, permission must be obtained prior to using any form of a UGA logo on a printed product.
-Please email Jen Williams for a logo approval form, which the requestor must submit to the UGA Trademarks office for approval along with a final draft of the artwork before payment can be processed.
+Please email Natalie Stephens for a logo approval form, which the requestor must submit to the UGA Trademarks office for approval along with a final draft of the artwork before payment can be processed.

 The College of Education logo or the official UGA logo must be included on all promotional items purchased with funds that pass through the College or through UGA.
 Additionally, it is the discretion of the College of Education's Communications Office to determine the appropriateness of an official logo on all promotional items created for classes, events, groups, projects, etc., that are in any way associated with the College of Education.
 The Communications Office reserves the right to select the appropriate logo.
 Shirt designs that incorporate artwork other than the College logo must place the logo on either the front left pocket area or on the outside portion of the left sleeve.
 The logo may not be used in conjunction with a separate image or line art.
 All designs are subject to approval from UGA Trademarks and the College of Education Communications Office prior to funds being released.

 Be sure to use a UGA-approved vendor!
 You must use a UGA-approved vendor to purchase/produce any type of promotional item (this ensures the vendor complies with trademark licensing and other regulations).

 With the new branding in place, UGA is working hard to create a unified look for all its communication materials.